hrishikesh1990/freelancer_report/docs/README.md

 The Remote Work 2020 report is meant to be a combination of three broad sections:

--   **State of Remote Work 2020**: Stats & figures based on our survey of &lt;xx> remote workers from Invision, Gitlab, Doist and many more distributed teams!
+-   **State of Remote Work 2020**: Stats & figures based on our survey of 331 remote workers from Invision, Gitlab, Doist and many more distributed teams!
 -   **Remote work guide**: Our commentary on pressing topics around remote work based on learnings from interactions with leaders of distributed teams and successful remote workers.
 -   **Podcasts & stories**: The actual source of truth for us 😀.
 The collection of podcasts with leaders from Gitlab, Invision, Doist, Scrapinghub, FlexJobs, etc. and chronicles of remote workers - the people we have learnt the intricacies of remote work from!